alexgurr/react-emergence/README.md

 A React wrapper for detecting element visibility in the browser, using https://xtianmiller.github.io/emergence.js/.

+react-emergence is a simple way for React users to pull in and use this.

 Explanations for individual arguments can be found on the emergence git page.
 All credits go to the original author for the Emergence library.
-This is simply an easy way for React users to use it.

 ## Table of Contents